Patroklo/codeigniter-static-laravel-routes/readme.md

 ## Change Log

+### 1.5.1
+*	Added support for anonymous functions directly into route filter definition.

 ### 1.5:
-*	Added support to subdomains
+*	Added support for subdomains
 *	Added "routes" folder that lets developer use more than one file to storage routes.
 *	Improved route naming functionalities.
 *	Added support to send parameters to filters.